joagre/ratatoskr/ideas/r.md

 '(?a, b, ?h) <~ foo(42)
 ```

-`?` introduces unbound variables.
+`?` introduces an unbound variable.

-Matching can also be done this way:
+Matching can also be done like this:

 ```
 match expr {